-- Parents will be asked to inform the Centre if their child is at risk of an anaphylactic reaction. - This information will be recorded on the child's enrolment form. - Where a child is at risk of a severe anaphylactic reaction, parents will supply the centre with an anaphylaxis action plan for that child including: - Clear identification of the child (including child's photo) - Documentation of the allergic triggers - o Documentation of the first aid response including prescribed medication - Identification and contact details of the doctor who has signed the action plan - The most common allergens affecting the children at this centre are:
+- Parents will be asked to inform the Centre if their child is at risk of an anaphylactic reaction. - This information will be recorded on the child's enrolment form. - Where a child is at risk of a severe anaphylactic reaction, parents will supply the Centre with an anaphylaxis action plan, signed by their child's practitioner.
+This plan will contain the following: - o Clear identification of the child (including child's photo) - Documentation of the allergic triggers - o Documentation of the first aid response including prescribed medication - o Identification and contact details of the doctor who has signed the action plan